Traditional Chinese Festivals: History, Traditions, and Celebrations

 China, a large country with 1.3 billion people boasts a 5,000-year history and glorious culture.
 Thus the Chinese festivals are old and numerous, embodying Chinese culture and greatly enriching people's lives.
 The Chinese observe a wide variety of traditional festivals based on the lunar calendar, which was set by a lunar cycle - dates following the regular appearance of the full moon.

-The grandest and most celebrated festivals in China are the Spring Festival, the Lantern Festival, the Tomb Sweeping Festival, the Dragon Boat Festival, the Double Seventh Festival, the Mid-Autumn Festival, the Double Ninth Festival, and the Winter Solstice.
+The grandest and most celebrated traditional festivals in China are the Spring Festival, the Lantern Festival, the Tomb Sweeping Festival, the Dragon Boat Festival, the Double Seventh Festival, the Mid-Autumn Festival, the Double Ninth Festival, and the Winter Solstice.

 The Spring Festival